JoeyMckenzie/facadeless/README.md

 # 🚫 Facadeless

-PHPStan plugin for enforcing facade rules within your Laravel projects.
+PHPStan plugin for banning the use of facades within your Laravel projects.

 ------